elopio/docs/source/includes/_simplifiedAPI.md

   },
 }
 ```
-### **augur.reporting.getReportingHistory<span class="signature">(p, callback)</span><span class="type-signature"> &rarr; {Object}</span>**
+### augur.reporting.getReportingHistory(p, callback) &rarr; {Object}

 Returns information about the reports submitted by a particular user.
 For reporting windows that have ended, this includes the final outcome of the market, whether the user’s report matched that final outcome, how much REP the user gained or lost from redistribution, and how much the user earned in reporting fees.

-Requires an Augur Node connection.
+Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).

 #### **Parameters:**